qmacro/modsrt/README.md

 ## SRT file format basics

-Here's a small SRT example file ([demo-original.srt](./demo-original.srt), containing 4 records, each one consisting of three lines, and there's a blank line separating each record.
+Here's a small SRT example file ([demo-original.srt](./demo-original.srt)) containing 4 records.
+Each record consists of three lines, and there's a blank line separating each record.

 Each record consists of three values, one on each of the three lines: